sihalala/aspire_test/README.md

 API is available under `127.0.0.1:8282`

-You can download refer to postman collection under `src/postman_collection`
+You can refer to postman collection under `src/postman_collection`

 Enjoy testing.